-WASHINGTON — The US Department of Agriculture in its Nov.
-9 World Agricultural Supply and Demand Estimates report made numerous changes from October to both last year’s estimates and 2022-23 forecasts, resulting in higher ending stocks in 2021-22 but lower stocks in the current year.
+WASHINGTON — The US Department of Agriculture in its Dec.
+9 World Agricultural Supply and Demand Estimates report made modest changes from November to domestic production and imports for 2022-23, leaving forecast sugar use unchanged and resulting in a slight increase in ending stocks.

 The USDA forecast 2022-23 domestic sugar production at 9,039,000 short tons, raw value, down 47,000 tons from the November forecast, with beet sugar at 4,927,000 tons, down 66,980 tons, and cane sugar at 4,111,000 tons, up about 20,000 tons.

 “Beet processors reduced their forecast of sugar beets available for slicing by 252,846 tons in their December forecast published in Sweetener Market Data,” the USDA said.
 “Cane sugar in Louisiana is increased by 18,460 tons to 2,025,000 tons.
 Although NASS (the USDA’s National Agricultural Statistical Service) decreased its sugar cane yield to 32.2 tons per acre from 32.4, production is increased on more cane area for sugar instead of for seed and a 1.01% increase in recovery projected by processors.
 Cane sugar in Texas is increased slightly on processor reporting.”

 Total sugar imports in 2022-23 were projected at 3,494,000 tons, up 53,000 tons from November, all from Mexico at 1,477,000 tons.